-Systemic Lupus Erythematosus is a chronic (long- lasting) inflammatory rheumatic disease which can affect various parts of the body, especially the skin, joints, muscles, heart, lung, nervous system, blood, and kidneys.
-Lupus involves inflammation agents, virus, bacteria). (the immune system’s response to kill foreign
+Systemic Lupus Erythematosus (SLE) Treatment in Dubai, UAE is a chronic (long-lasting) inflammatory rheumatic disease which can affect various parts of the body, especially the skin, joints, muscles, heart, lung, nervous system, blood, and kidneys.
+Lupus involves inflammation agents, virus, (the immune system’s response to killing foreign bacteria).

 Discoid lupus affects the skin and is always limited to the skin.
 It is identified by a rash that may appear on the face, neck, and scalp.
 Discoid lupus is diagnosed by examining a biopsy of the rash.
 In approximately 10 percent of patients, discoid lupus can evolve into the systemic form of the disease, which can affect almost any organ or system of the body.
 This cannot be predicted or prevented.
 Treatment of discoid lupus will not prevent its progression to the systemic form.
 Individuals who progress to the systemic form probably had systemic lupus at the outset, with the discoid rash as their main symptom.